theblindhen/icfp2024/README.md

     $ dune test
     $ dune exec mine

-This should print something and start mining bitcoints.
-Just kill it with C-c.
+This should print something and start mining icfpennies.
+Just kill it with Ctrl+C.

 Test the frontend by opening another terminal and run: